QuantGen/BEDMatrix/README.md

 Pass `n` and `p` manually.
 That way, the BIM and FAM files are not parsed.

+### There are errors when installing the package.
+What do I do now?

+Did you install Boost?
+See [Installation](#installation) section above.
+If you are on Windows, see [the question below](#how-do-i-install-this-package-on-windows).
+If Boost is installed and it still doesn't work, please [create an issue](https://github.com/QuantGen/BEDMatrix/issues/new) and let me know.

 ### How do I install this package on Windows?

 I don't know, but please get in touch if you find out!